Look your final design over well before sending it out. Snip off any straggly wisps of greenery and see if any additional stems are needed.

 Keep in mind that the same techniques can apply to mixed flower vases as well.
 The same principals work for flower vases using a multitude of different flower varieties.

 I also use a product called Leafshine to add a gloss to the leaves.

 Spritz this on the greenery only, avoid spraying directly on the flowers.

-Never forget the final step of misting your finished design with a flower sealant such as Finishing Touch.
+Never forget the final step of misting your finished design with a flower sealant such as Crowning Glory.
 This seals the petals and keeps air conditioning or heat from robbing those petals of moisture of both the flowers and the greens.